multiversx/mx-bridge-eth-go/docs/index.md

 5. The user receives the equivalent amount of ESDT tokens on their recipient address on the MultiversX network.
 6. On the MultiversX network, the same amount of ESDT tokens are minted as were deposited on the Ethereum network.

+### MultiversX to Ethereum
+1. A user deposits the ESDT tokens that they want to transfer back to the Ethereum network on the **Safe(3)** contract.
+2. The **Safe(3)** contract groups multiple deposits into batches.
+3. After a certain period of time, each batch becomes final and is processed by the relayers.
+4. The relayers propose, vote, and perform the transfer using the **Bridge (2)** contract with a consensus of 7/10 votes.
+5. The user receives the equivalent amount of ERC20 tokens on their recipient address on the Ethereum network.
+6. On the MultiversX network, the ESDT tokens that were transferred are burned.

 ## Support for Multiple Chains for the Same Token
 The **BridgedTokensWrapper (6)** contract facilitates the use case of having the same token on multiple chains.
 It accepts the chain-specific ESDT token and mints a universal ESDT token that can be used on any application within the MultiversX network.
 The universal ESDT token can be converted back to the chain-specific ESDT token using the **BridgedTokensWrapper (6)** contract.
 This process burns the given universal tokens and sends the chain-specific ESDT tokens to the user.